-If your potential customers find out your product benefits, which provides them value, they will buy it.
-Simply as that.
+If your potential customers discover about your product benefits, which provide them value, they will buy it.

 Vlad Calus from Planable shared with us how they managed to create a relatively new market and solve the actual problems:

-Creating competitive advantages isn’t easy – but it’s necessary to create a monopoly in some industries.
+Creating competitive advantages isn’t easy, but creating a monopoly in some industries is necessary.

-Constant keeping an eye on your competition helps you to create a competitive advantage and be better than them.
+Maintaining an eye on your competition helps you create a competitive advantage and be better than them.
 That’s the reason why we always need to monitor their:

 - Social Media